Skip to main content

 Social sign-in troubleshooting

-Redirect loops after successful registration
+Redirect loops after registration

 Ory redirects users back to the registration page after a successful OIDC flow when some identity traits, for example a phone number, couldn't be mapped using the data received from the social sign-in provider and require manual input from the user.